GHB-BITE/MediaFlow-Automator/README.md

-# 🎬 MediaFlow Automator PRO
+# 🎬 MediaFlow Automator PRO — Ultimate Edition

-> Advanced Python Automation Tool for Video & Audio Processing using FFmpeg
+A Powerful Desktop Media Automation Toolkit built with Python & FFmpeg

+MediaFlow Automator PRO is a professional-grade desktop application designed to simplify, automate, and accelerate video/audio processing and media organization — all through a modern, user-friendly interface.

 ---